Sommos/reactjs_travel_website/README.md

 This program is to test the React framework and JavaScript language, building a basic travel website.

+This has been built into a website accessible here: https://sommos.github.io/reactjs_travel_website/

 # Contribution

 If you'd like to contribute to `reactjs_travel_website` please submit a pull-request on a feature branch.